 In the aftermath of Dobbs, anti-choice advocates have been successful in drastically reducing or eliminating access to abortion and other reproductive health care in many states, particularly in the Southeast.
 In Maryland we are rising to meet the challenge of providing access to sexual and reproductive health care to not only Maryland women, but people coming from all over the country.
 Just as people come here from all over seeking abortion care, so too will anti-choice advocates focus their efforts here as they work to eliminate abortion access elsewhere.
 All people seeking sexual and reproductive health services deserve the dignity of safe passage into our health care facilities.
-At present, Maryland law prohibits the obstruction of clinic entrances, but does not provide any sort of affirmative support for security measures at clinics.
-Additionally, there is no present state funding to help individuals access abortion care.
+At present, Maryland law prohibits the obstruction of clinic entrances, but does not provide for any kind of safe access zone around them.
+Four other states have passed "bubble zone" laws that create a designated safe space around patients within a certain distance from clinic entrances and our bill will do the same.
+This safe access zone will reduce patient, clinic, and provider harassment and reduce the risk of physical harm.